cengel/R-data-wrangling/data/README.md

 For the purpose of this tutorial I made the following changes:

 - Selected Black, White, and unknown (empty string: "") "driver_race" only.
-- Kept only the following columns "id", "state", "stop_date", "county_name", "county_fips", "police_department", "driver_gender", "driver_age_raw", "driver_race",  "violation_raw", "officer_id"
+- Kept only the following columns "id", "stop_date", "county_name", "county_fips", "police_department", "driver_gender", "driver_age_raw", "driver_race",  "violation_raw", "officer_id"
 - Renamed "driver_age_raw" to "driver_birthdate"
 - Set all empty strings "" to NA for:
     - "driver_gender"